franciellevargas/SentiAspect-PT/README.md

 ![SSC-logo-300x171](https://user-images.githubusercontent.com/19657817/63529693-77e6b100-c4db-11e9-9385-7d9b109427a2.png) ![Screenshot from 2019-08-22 12-36-57](https://user-images.githubusercontent.com/19657817/63529275-ccd5f780-c4da-11e9-9d2c-dce592d855e7.png)

-The corpus consist of implicit and explicit annotated aspects and  groups of (hierarchically organized) opinion aspects for sentiment analysis and summarization applications.
+The corpus consist of implicit and explicit annotated aspects and  groups of (hierarchically organized) opinion aspects for sentiment analysis applications as well as summarization.

 WHAT IS IT?